liqd/aula/docs/lens-faq.md

 ```

 What you were getting at with "is it somehow ok to yield a maybe here?" is that we know that there is either no topic id or a single topic id.
 The traversal is weaker it can be any number of them.
-+A custom lens can be written as:
+A custom lens can be written as:

 ```
 ideaLocationMaybeTopicId :: Lens' IdeaLocation (Maybe (AUID Topic))